SAP-samples/sap-tech-bytes/README.md

   - Introduction I read on social media about a New Year’s resolution idea: instead of answering questions sent in direct communication, write the response as a blog post and send the requester a link to the post.
 It sounds like a great idea to better utilize time and share knowledge so ...
 - [SAP Tech Bytes: Call ABAP services from SAP Conversational AI chatbot](https://blogs.sap.com/?p=1455513) by Daniel Wroblewski (Wed Dec 08 2021)
   - I just completed my first Tech Byte as a Developer Advocate!! 😀 SAP Conversational AI is really cool, and you can see how to create chatbots with both basic and advanced features in these tutorials.
 Still, I wanted to start working on more SAP scenarios, like: Using the SAP Conversational ...
-- [SAP Tech Bytes: btp CLI - autocompletion](https://blogs.sap.com/?p=1407602) by DJ Adams (Tue Sep 21 2021)
-  - Get the btp CLI to help you with command autocompletion.
-This is a follow-on post from the previous one: SAP Tech Bytes: btp CLI – managing configuration and starts where we left off there, with you logged in.
-Actions, groups, objects and the command structure There are many different types ...
 - More on [SAP Community Blog](https://blogs.sap.com/tag/sap-tech-bytes/)

 ## Recent Videos